scottdomes/scottdomes-blog/content/blog/react-lifecycle-methods/index.md

 Since the lifecycle API is a bit more complex this time around, I’ve split the methods into four sections: mounting, updating, unmounting, and errors.

 If you’re not super comfortable with React, [my article](https://medium.freecodecamp.org/everything-you-need-to-know-about-react-eaedf53238c4) here provides a thorough intro.
-[**Everything You Should Know About React: The Basics You Need to Start Building** *Are you curious about React and haven’t had the chance to learn it?
-Or maybe you’ve tried tutorials in the past, but…*medium.freecodecamp.org](https://medium.freecodecamp.org/everything-you-need-to-know-about-react-eaedf53238c4)

 ## The Problem